Reflection positivity and invertible topological phases: Fermionic theories with scalar internal symmetry group

 \begin{example}[] For $k=1$, so $\sX\to S$ of relative dimension~$n-1$, the group $\widehat{\IZ}^2(S)$ is isomorphic to the group of isomorphism classes of $\zt$-graded hermitian line bundles $L\to S$ with compatible covariant derivative.
 For the anomaly theory that element is the pfaffian line bundle $\Pfaff_{\sX/S}\to S$.
 The main theorem in~\cite{DF} is the gluing law in the \emph{non-extended} invertible field theory in dimensions~$n-1,n$ with partition function the exponentiated $\xi $-invariant. \end{example}

-The story continues to lower dimensional manifolds, on which the invariants are graded gerbes and higher analogs.
+The story continues to lower dimensional manifolds, on which the invariants are graded gerbes~\cite{Lo,Bu} and higher analogs.

 The deformation class of an invertible field theory gotten from integration in differential cohomology is the underlying topological cohomology theory.
-In the background are techniques from~\cite{HS}, which lead to Conjecture~\ref{thm:124} below.
-To describe it we use the Anderson self-duality of KO~\cite[Theorem~4.16]{An} (see also \cite[Appendix~B]{FMS}, \cite{HeSt}):
+In the background are techniques from~\cite{HS}, which lead to the following.